BANGAUTOGLASS

 Using Your Insurance

 Windshield replacement is commonly covered under comprehensive auto insurance, and many drivers are surprised to find that their deductible situation makes a claim worthwhile.
 If you haven't already started a claim, Bang AutoGlass can assist you through the claim process — walking you through what information you'll need and how the process works.
-We don't file the claim on your behalf, but we make sure you're not navigating it alone if you need guidance.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 It's worth checking your policy before assuming you'll be paying out of pocket.
 Comprehensive glass coverage is more common than many people expect, and some policies cover glass repair or replacement with no deductible applied.